dportik/dadi_pipeline/README.md

 params = [0.7541,2.1299,12.2678,0.8252,0.6424,0.6868,0.3189,1.3291,0.9736]
 ```

-Finally, in the actual call for the model we will need to add the optional flag `in_params=params` to let the routine know we are supplying the starting parameters.
+Finally, in the actual call for the model we will need to add the optional flag `in_params=params` to let the routine know we are supplying the starting parameters to seed the replicates.

-For example, change this:
+For example, add the `in_params=params` argument to this:

 `Optimize_Functions.Optimize_Routine(fs, pts, prefix, "refugia_adj_1", Models_3D.refugia_adj_1, rounds, 9, fs_folded=fs_folded, reps=reps, maxiters=maxiters, folds=folds, param_labels = "nu1, nuA, nu2, nu3, m1, m2, T1, T2, T3")`

-to this:
+so that it looks like this:

 `Optimize_Functions.Optimize_Routine(fs, pts, prefix, "refugia_adj_1", Models_3D.refugia_adj_1, rounds, 9, fs_folded=fs_folded, reps=reps, maxiters=maxiters, folds=folds, in_params=params, param_labels = "nu1, nuA, nu2, nu3, m1, m2, T1, T2, T3")`